UTSASRG/MemPerf-Pro/README.md

 # maprof: A General Allocator for Different Memory Allocators

+[Benchmark branch aims at removing relative path in mmprof and replace them with path compatible to multithreadingtests dev-steven ]

 Status:
 About allocator information.
 We should also check whether the library’s location.
 It will be bad to put everywhere.
 Also, it will be impossible to run canneal, fluidanimate, freqmine,